echoromeo/pynobo/README.md

-# Nobø Hub / Nobø Energy Control Websocket Interface
+# Nobø Hub / Nobø Energy Control TCP/IP Interface

 This system/service/software is not officially supported or endorsed by Glen Dimplex Nordic AS, and the authors/maintainer(s) are not official partner of Glen Dimplex Nordic AS